Dhaka City College

 Dhaka City College (ঢাকা সিটি কলেজ) also known as DCC, is one of the oldest private colleges in Bangladesh.
 It is located at Road Number 2, Dhanmondi, Dhaka.
 It offers Honors and Masters degree programs as well as higher secondary education (HSC).
 The college is affiliated with the National University of Bangladesh.

 History

 Front view of Dhaka City College.

 The college was established in 1957, during the Pakistani ruling period, with the patronage of local educators and social workers.
 Classes were held at the West End High School and afterwards at Dhaka College.
 In 1970, college activities were moved to their own premises in Road 2 of the Dhanmondi residential area.
 Prior to this, it was known as "Dhaka Night College".

 Khan Bahadur Abdur Rahman and Ataur Rahman Khan, both former prime ministers of Bangladesh, contributed significantly to the college's establishment.
 Khaney Alom Khan, former chairman of the college's governing body, arranged financial assistance for the development of the academic buildings while he was the divisional commissioner of Dhaka Division.

+In 2025 and 2026, students at the college fought in the streets with pupils of Ideal College and Dhaka College, causing problems for traffic in the city.
+The colleges came to a "peace agreement" in 2025, but clashed again after that and in 2026.